danielabar/meblog/src/markdown/fix-gem-install-errors-m3-mac-ruby-278.md

   - "Old Ruby and New Mac"
 ---

-When setting up a Rails 6.1 project on an M3 Mac using Ruby 2.7.8, I encountered various issues during `bundle install` for several gems like `pg`, `nokogiri`, and `msgpack`.
+When setting up a legacy Rails 6.1 project on an M3 Mac using Ruby 2.7.x, I encountered errors during `bundle install` for several gems like `pg`, `nokogiri`, and `msgpack`.
 This can happen due to the native extensions certain gems rely on, which aren't always fully compatible with newer Mac ARM architecture.
+While [Ruby 2.7.x is no longer officially supported](https://endoflife.date/ruby), it's still common to work with legacy systems that require older versions during maintenance or upgrades.

-Below, I’ll walk through each issue, including the error message you might see, an explanation of the issue, and the solution to fix it.
+In this post, I’ll walk through each issue, including the error message you might see, an explanation of the issue, and the solution to fix it.

 ##  Nokogiri